-I. Deinstitutionalization

-Opposition to Further Deinstitutionalization

-Fiscal Challenges in Transitioning from Institutional Care to HCBS
+I. Deinstitutionalization Opposition to Further Deinstitutionalization Fiscal Challenges in Transitioning from Institutional Care to HCBS 5

 Residential Alternatives to Institutional Care

 II.
 Community Support Services for People with I/DD 6

 III.
-Case Management
+Case Management 8

 Rethinking Case Management

-Rethinking Case Management in Hennepin County, Minnesota

-Rethinking Case Management in New Jersey
+Rethinking Case Management in New Jersey 9

-Best Practices in Case Management for Persons with I/DD
+Best Practices in Case Management for Persons with I/DD 9

-Best Practices in Gase Management for Persons with 422

 IV.
 Direct Service Workers and Independent Providers

 Independent Providers

-Paid Family Caregivers
+Paid Family Caregivers 11

-,

 V. Resource Allocation

 Prospective versus Retrospective Budgeting

-Resource Allocation Tools
+Resource Allocation Tools 12

 VI.
-Transitions from School to Adult Systems of Care 1/
+Transitions from School to Adult Systems of Care

 Transitioning to Adult Services: There's More to Life Than TV

-Best Practices for Transitioning Students
+Best Practices for Transitioning Students 14

-Dest Fractices for Transitioning Students

 VII.
-Meaningful Day Activities and Integrated Employment 16
+Meaningful Day Activities and Integrated Employment 15

 Meaningful Day Activities

 Integrated Employment

 Employment First in Washington State

 Person-Centered Career Planning

-Person-Centered Care Planning: Making Dreams Real
+Person-Centered Care Planning: Making Dreams Real 18

-Terson Centered Care Flamming.
-Making Dreams Real

 VIII.
 Caring for Older Adults with I/DD

 Aging Caregivers

 Work-Related Issues

 Physical Health Issues

 Behavioral Health Issues

-Best Practices in Caring for Older Individuals with I/DD
+Best Practices in Caring for Older Individuals with I/DD 20

 IX.
-Quality Oversight 21
+Quality Oversight 20

 Quality Performance Benchmarks 21

 There are roughly seven million individuals with intellectual and developmental disabilities (I/DD) in the United States, but only about 25 percent receive services through publicly-funded programs such as Medicaid and Medicare.
 The other 75 percent are supported by their families or live independently without publicly-funded supports and services.
-That said, the number of publicly-funded beneficiaries with I/DD is growing at a rapid pace nationwide.
+That said, the number of individuals with I/DD receiving publicly-funded services is growing at a rapid pace nationwide.
 There are various factors fueling this growth, including increased longevity, which heightens overall demand for services as aging caregivers lose the ability to care for loved ones.
 A second factor is a greater availability of non-institutional services and supports, which encourages families that would otherwise resist institutionalization to apply for benefits.1